 Alex’s practice focuses on defending consumer product makers in personal injury and wrongful death actions.
-For the past ten years, Alex has concentrated her practice on representing tobacco manufacturers in thousands of smoking and health cases pending in Florida’s state and federal courts.
+For the past ten years, Alex has concentrated her practice on representing cigarette manufacturers in thousands of smoking and health cases pending in Florida’s state and federal courts.
 She has been involved in all phases of that litigation including case strategy, written discovery, depositions, expert witness preparation, motion practice, trials and appeals.
 During her career, Alex has provided legal issues and trial support in dozens of federal and state jury trials, many of which involved claims for punitive damages.
 Alex routinely argues significant motions in courts across the state and has also briefed and argued cases in Florida’s appellate courts.

 In addition to her litigation practice, Alex is active in several bar associations and has held leadership positions in the Florida Bar and the Florida Association for Women Lawyers.
 Within the Florida Bar, Alex was appointed to, and currently serves on, the Judicial Nominating Procedures Committee.
 She is also a graduate of the inaugural class of the Florida Bar Leadership Academy.
 Alex is a past president of the Miami-Dade Chapter of the Florida Association for Women Lawyers, the largest bar association for women lawyers in South Florida.
 Alex uses her platform as a former bar association president and first-generation American to advocate for greater diversity in the legal profession.
 She regularly lectures—in both English and Spanish—about the value of diversity in the law.